 This is probably the most common misunderstanding about cremation.
 People have been led to believe that the overall cost of cremation is less than that of a burial.
 While it is true that direct cremation—with no other services such as embalming, public viewing of the body, casket, memorial services, the services of funeral staff, etc.—is less expensive, most people want to include memorial services that honor their loved one and allow family and friends to participate in remembering and celebrating a life lived.
 Cremation is just one step in this process, just like burial itself is.
 To cut out the rituals we need to honor a life and help us grieve can cost us healthy steps to healing.

 As we mentioned previously, cremation is only one step in arranging a memorial service for a loved one.
 You may choose a viewing prior to cremation, have the urn present at the service, bury their ashes with or without a graveside service, or place their urn in a columbarium.
 Another popular option is to hold a scattering ceremony somewhere that had significance to the deceased.
 The dedicated staff at French work closely with you to inform you of your options and help you choose the ones that are best for you and your family.

 Many people believe that the remains they’ll receive after cremation have the same consistency as actual ashes.
 This is not the case.
 During cremation, the body is exposed to extremely high temperatures (not fire) that reduce it to bone fragments.
 The fragments are placed in a machine that turns them into a coarse, sand-like material, which is then returned to the family.

 We are always available to answer your questions about cremation and to walk you through your options.
-Call us any time, or learn more here.
+Call us any time, or learn more about Cremation Services here.